sgryphon/dotnet-distributed-tracing-examples/src/a-opentelemetry/ReadMe.md

 ## a) OpenTelemetry

-This is a basic example using OpenTelemetry.
+A basic example using OpenTelemetry, showing correlation between two tiers, exporting both logging and activity tracing to the console, along with service details.

 **NOTE:** If you have trouble with HTTPS, or do not have certificates set up, then see the section at the end of this file for HTTPS Developer Certificates.